 Fees and interest charges depend on the card issuer, but tend to be higher than on personal credit cards.
 Business card users also don’t have the same protections afforded to consumers using personal credit cards, such as limited liability in the event of fraud.
 Some issuers add such protections on their own, though, so it’s wise to check a business card’s terms and conditions carefully.

-Rewards Points and Cash Back Programs
+Rewards Points and Cash Back Programs for Business Credit Cards

 Like personal cards, business credit cards typically have rewards points or offer cash back.
 Such rewards programs on business credit cards tend to be more oriented towards business spending than similar personal credit card programs.
 For example, they may offer discounts on spending for office furniture and supplies, advertising, or business travel.
 They may offer cash back on purchases, or an introductory bonus subject to a spending threshold being reached within a given timeframe – usually three months.
 Another key difference of business vs personal credit cards: introductory bonuses are typically higher.